 We will discuss this issue with you after a thorough pre-investigation.
 We care about your cornea; its strength, and its stability for years to come.
 Although many options can be good options, we care about giving you the best option possible.

 In general, we believe that surface treatment with transPRK, is an excellent choice.
 Why?
-The main reason is that it leaves a biomechanically stronger cornea than LASIK and is therefore always our first choice in the following patient groups:
+The main reason is that it leaves a biomechanically stronger cornea than a Femto-LASIK and even SMILE and is therefore always our first choice in the following patient groups: